Case study

 Disciplined iteration

 When we first met the Upflex team, they brought with them a partially-complete MVP whose loose ends had to be tied up with utmost urgency.
-After the MVP gained adequate traction, we worked to refine the Upflex platform over several iterations, and even helped the company pivot (more on that later).
-We also insisted on taking the time to understand the business realities and pain points of both operators (i.e.those who own coworking spaces) and customers.
-Generally, most software development teams skip this part of the process entirely, but we think that’s wrong.
-Software should not exist in a void.
-Instead, it should complement a company’s actual business model.
+After the MVP gained adequate traction, we worked to refine the Upflex platform over several iterations and even helped the company pivot (more on that later).
+All throughout, we kept a watchful eye on the overarching feature roadmap because we sincerely believe that software should complement a company’s actual business model.
 After all, that is what makes good software great.

-Understanding Upflex’s motivations and business model helped us to build in a number of features that we believe will prove useful for companies trying to adapt to the future of work.
-That is why we gave operators on Upflex the ability to manage their bookings and get paid on time from tenants.
-On the other hand, companies who want to provide offices to a distributed workforce can now use the Upflex platform to manage all bookings, and see how often employees use their allocated spaces compared to what has been paid for.
+Given Upflex’s business goals, we built features that gave operators on Upflex the ability to manage their bookings and get paid on time from tenants.
+On the other hand, employers who want to provide offices to a distributed workforce can now use the Upflex platform to manage all bookings and see how often employees use their allocated spaces compared to what has been paid for.

-We worked with Upflex (remotely of course) to rapidly develop a whole new product to cater to this emerging segment of customers.
-Named SafeSpaces™, this new product allows workers to book workspaces that are fully compliant with health and safety guidelines laid down by the CDC and WHO.
-SafeSpaces allows anyone, be they remote workers, daily commuters, or business travelers, to find and book a safe workspace through Upflex that satisfies their needs and budgets.
+When COVID-19 hit, we worked with Upflex to rapidly develop a whole new product to provide customers peace of mind.
+Named SafeSpaces™, this new product allowed workers to book workspaces that were fully compliant with health and safety guidelines laid down by the CDC and WHO.
+SafeSpaces allowed anyone, be they remote workers, daily commuters, or business travelers, to find and book a safe workspace through Upflex that satisfies their needs and budgets.

 Accelerating growth